Cultivating Balance

 5. Search for the good.

 It’s normal to pay more attention to what’s negative.
-Humans’ brains are wired this way for survival.
-But this tendency to notice the negative can have a negative impact on parenting.
+Humans’ brains are wired this way.
+But this tendency to notice the negative can have a negative impact on finding balance.
 Make a daily ritual to notice what’s good.
 Consider keeping a gratitude journal.
-Notice what’s good in yourself, in others, and in your teen.
+Notice what’s good in yourself and what’s good in people you love.

 6. Find the silver lining.

 Every challenge grants us an opportunity to learn.
-When your teen is struggling, rather than getting mired in their distress which will contribute to theirs, remind yourself that out of adversity comes victory.
+When someone you love might be struggling, rather than getting mired in their distress, remind yourself that out of adversity comes victory.

 7. Slow down.

 Rushing around and multi-tasking increases stress and anxiety.
-For more balanced parenting, make an intention to slow down.
-You might not think you can actually slow down but you can slow down your breathing and you can stay focused on doing one thing at a time.
-Model this incredibly effective strategy and enjoy more peace and greater joy.
-Your teens will thank you.
+For more balance, make an intention to slow down.
+You might not think you can slow down but you can slow down your breathing and you can stay focused on doing one thing at a time.
+Practice this incredibly effective strategy and enjoy more peace and greater joy.

 Previous